Affordable Rental Pathway

 Round two of the Affordable Rental Pathway

-Round two of the Affordable Rental Pathway has made a further $100 million available for affordable rental developments across New Zealand, prioritising developments in areas with the greatest need for affordable housing.
+Round two of the Affordable Rental Pathway made a further $100 million available for affordable rental developments across New Zealand, prioritising developments in areas with the greatest need for affordable housing.

 Rents for the homes are expected to be less than 80% of the median market rent for the type of home.